bellewills/Global-Perspectives-Blog/content/blog/speaker2.md

 ---

 #### Brief Summary of the Talk
-Mirim Sturdee’s talk was a creative whirlwind, weaving together design innovation, human-computer interaction (HCI), and sustainability in sketching.
-She explored design fiction—the use of storytelling and prototyping to anticipate future risks—and shared hypothetical scenarios like a robot pet being hacked.
-She introduced shape-changing interfaces, cybersecurity concepts through physical human attributes, and even creative uses of PowerPoint as interactive games.
-While the ideas felt playful and provocative, I left questioning how much of it extended beyond the sketchpad.
-The talk sparked my imagination but also made me restless for more concrete outcomes.
+Mirim Sturdee’s talk was a total creative whirlwind—she brought together design innovation, HCI, and sustainability through sketching in such a playful way.
+Strudee talked about design fiction, using storytelling and prototyping to imagine future risks, and shared wild scenarios like a robot pet getting hacked.
+There were shape-shifting interfaces, cybersecurity tied to human features, and even interactive games made with PowerPoint.
+It was all really imaginative and fun, but I couldn’t help wondering how much of it actually moves beyond the sketchpad.
+The talk definitely fired up my imagination, but I also came away feeling a bit restless like I wanted to see more real-world follow-through.

 #### 1) What was the most surprising or thought-provoking idea from the talk?
 The most surprising idea was the reminder that AI isn’t truly intelligent—it lacks consciousness or general understanding.
 I’ve heard this before, but the way Sturdee framed it, embedded in creative design and speculative fiction, brought it into sharper focus.
 It left me feeling both deflated and driven.
 On one hand, it disappointed me—AI isn’t as advanced as I sometimes hope it is.
 But on the other, it ignited something deeper.
 If AI is still limited, then there’s room to push those boundaries, and that excites me.